 Our revolving credit facilities are committed and available for general corporate purposes.
-These credit facilities also provide 100% back-stop support for our commercial paper program, of which we had no outstanding balances as of December 31, 2020 and 2019.
-The weighted-average interest rate on short-term borrowings as of both December 31, 2020 and 2019, was 3.4%.
+These credit facilities also provide 100% back-stop support for our commercial paper program, of which we had no outstanding balances as of December 31, 2021 and 2020.
+The weighted-average interest rate on short-term borrowings as of December 31, 2021 and 2020, was 3.2% and 3.4%, respectively.